neurodata/treeple/DEVELOPING.md

 # (Advanced) Updating submodules

-Scikit-tree relies on a submodule of a forked-version of scikit-learn for certain Python and Cython code that extends the ``DecisionTree*`` models.
+treeple relies on a submodule of a forked-version of scikit-learn for certain Python and Cython code that extends the ``DecisionTree*`` models.
 Usually, if a developer is making changes, they should go over to the ``submodulev3`` branch on ``https://github.com/neurodata/scikit-learn`` and submit a PR to make changes to the submodule.

-This should **ALWAYS** be supported by some use-case in scikit-tree.
+This should **ALWAYS** be supported by some use-case in treeple.
 We want the minimal amount of code-change in our forked version of scikit-learn to make it very easy to merge in upstream changes, bug fixes and features for tree-based code.

-Once a PR is submitted and merged, the developer can update the submodule here in scikit-tree, so that we leverage the new commit.
+Once a PR is submitted and merged, the developer can update the submodule here in treeple, so that we leverage the new commit.
 You **must** update the submodule commit ID and also commit this change, so that way the build leverages the new submodule commit ID.

     git submodule update --init --recursive --remote
     git add -A